rodrigozr/sqs-grep/readme.md

 * Dump matched messages to file
 * Move matched messages to another SQS queue
 * Copy matched messages to another SQS queue
+* Publish matched messages to an SNS topic
 * Delete matched messages
 * Parallel scan for higher throughput
 * Cross-platform, with pre-built binaries for Linux, MacOS and Windows